 So how has Tommy Farrow and label Stress Records produced such results?

-The Blueprint #002 breaks it down.
+This weeks Blueprint breaks it down.

 Remember the blueprint to success is right in front of you.
 You just have to look in the right places.